kth-gt/cb2442/lab/b2/readme.md

 ## Instructions and questions

 Welcome to the second computer exercise in bioinformatics!
-In the previous bioinformatics lab, we learned about the epidemic of unknown bacteria.
+In **the previous bioinformatics lab**, we learned about the epidemic of unknown bacteria.
 We have found genes in their recently sequenced genomes, and we saw how to use Blast to compare genes to databases in different ways.
 Today we will start off again by finding genes, but only of a particular kind: ribosomal RNA (rRNA) genes.
 Ribosomal rRNA is often used for identifying unknown bacteria at a species-level.
 Go to the [BioToolsBooklet](../biotoolsbooklet.md) and find a tool for identifying rRNA genes.
 Run your bacterial genome through it.

 ## Remember to activate the bioinfo environment